Track external files

 run.log_artifact(artifact)

-Interact with this artifact similarly to a normal artifact.
-In the App UI, you can look through the contents of the reference artifact using the file browser, explore the full dependency graph, and scan through the versioned history of your artifact.
+Within the W&B App, you can look through the contents of the reference artifact using the file browser, explore the full dependency graph, and scan through the versioned history of your artifact.
+The W&B App does not render rich media such as images, audio, and so forth because the data itself is not contained within the artifact.

 import wandb